What is the Future of the Sail Training Ship Leeuwin?

 Built locally at the then AIS Shipyard in Henderson, costs were absolutely slashed by the use of apprenticeship labour.
 This was a great narrative and tied in well with the Foundation’s charter.

 The downside to reducing costs was that most of the bulkheads have a ‘surfable’ wave in them.
-The design had called for a single large engine and a prop sitting right in front of the rudder, to give good water flow across the rudder and thereby good steerage.
+The original design called for a single large engine and a prop sitting right in front of the rudder, to give good water flow across the rudder and thereby good steerage.
 Unfortunately there were 2 smaller engines – otherwise known as ‘egg beaters’ – on offer, at an irresistible price.
 Since then, the vessel has handled as what could best be described as ‘groggy’.

 The ship underwent a major refit in 2012, at a cost of $3.5 million.
 This has gone a long way to ensuring the ship still meets all of the safety and legislative requirements of a modern ship, sailing in Australia.